AnotherPillow/StardewExpansionRedux/README.md

 # CONFIG

 CustomFarmMap : Do you want stardew expansions’s farm map?
-False will remove the warp from Hills and add a busstop2/3 warp in the busstop (should be out of the way)
+False will remove the warp from Hills and add a busstop2/3 warp in the busstop (should be out of the way).
 SecretWoodsEdit: If false, doesn’t edit the secret woods and changes the warp to be in the Forest.